ande-box/C4DashboardTool/README.md

 ***

-# 🎛️ C4DashboardTool (Licensed Edition)
+# 🎛️ C4DashboardTool (Beta Edition)

 A standalone Windows application for monitoring and controlling your **Control4** smart home system via the Director API.
 Just download, configure, and run.

-> **🔐 LICENSE NOTICE:** This application uses a secure, offline **Hardware-Locked RSA Licensing** system.
-It is tied to your specific machine's hardware fingerprint.
-Please contact the developer to obtain your unique activation key.
+> **🔐 BETA NOTICE:** This application is currently in an open Beta phase.
+It is hardcoded to run freely until **January 1, 2027**.
+After this date, a valid license key will be required to use the software.

 ---